liquinlab/elm-smile/docs/developing.md

 _entire_ page.
 This can be **very powerful** for developing experiments because it can prevent a lot of mindless clicking just to get back to a particular state and trigger an error, etc...
-Once you understand this difference you'll wonder how you every programmed for the web without it.
+Once you understand this difference you'll wonder how you ever programmed for the web without it.
 This feature is known as [Hot Module Replacement](https://vitejs.dev/guide/features.html#hot-module-replacement).

 ## Bundling, Tree-Shaking, and Code-spliting